 The town has 3 other parks of course, they are; Seaham Town Park, Dawdon Park and Parkside Neighbourhood Park.
 The parks are home to the town’s football and cricket clubs and there are also facilities for bowls and BMX/Skateboarding.
 There is also a leisure centre complex and an 18 hole golf course too as well as many usual features.

 Over the years, the town has had plenty of tragedies of course.
 This is because health and safety was practically non-existent in the industrial revolution.
 So, we document some of those disasters here.
-You can of course, comment on any article on Wearside Online.
+You can of course, comment on any article at Wearside Online.
 However, we also have a forum for the Wearside and District here to post as you please.